broccoli0616/tp/docs/DeveloperGuide.md

 <box type="info" seamless>

-**Note:** The lifeline for `FindByGroupCommandParser` should end at the destroy marker (X), but due to a limitation of PlantUML, the lifeline continues till the end of the diagram.
+**Note:** The lifeline for `FindGroupCommandParser` should end at the destroy marker (X), but due to a limitation of PlantUML, the lifeline continues till the end of the diagram.

 </box>